bitcoin/bitcoin/doc/developer-notes.md

 ### Internal interface naming style

-- For consistency and friendliness to code generation tools, interface method names should be `lowerCamelCase` and standalone function names should be `UpperCamelCase`.
+- Interface method names should be `lowerCamelCase` and standalone function names should be `UpperCamelCase`.

+  *Rationale*: consistency and friendliness to code generation tools.

   Examples: